 To establish a stable climate state, the meridionally distributed net surface heating changes should be balanced by the ocean meridional advection, otherwise there will be a net drift in the depth averaged zonal mean ocean potential temperature.
 The upper ocean heat budget will further lead to changes in the ocean dynamic and thermodynamic processes in the deep ocean.

-There is a strong MLD shallowing in the subpolar North Atlantic and in the Southern Ocean near the Antarctic continent (Figure 6c), where deep water occurs and drives the so-called thermohaline circulation.
-The MLD shallowing is strongest during the boreal winter (figure no shown).
+There is a strong MLD shallowing in the subpolar North Atlantic and in the Southern Ocean near the Antarctic continent (Figure 5c), where deep water occurs and drives the so-called thermohaline circulation.
+The MLD shallowing is strongest during the boreal winter (figure not shown).
 Although the annual mean results are weaker than that during the wintertime, they can well describe the MLD changes in both the Northern and Southern Hemispheres.
 The close linkage between the changes in MLD and the thermohaline circulation has been pointed out by many previous studies (e.g., Bentsen et al., 2004; Delworth and Greatbatch, 2000; Dickson et al., 1996; Dong and Sutton, 2005; Jungclaus et al., 2005).
 The thermohaline circulation is also referred to as meridional overturning circulation (MOC).
 In NH, it transports warm and salty seawater northward above 1 km, sinks at higher latitudes and return to lower latitudes at around 1 km to 3 km depth (Cunningham and Marsh, 2010).
-The SC model can well reproduce the basic MOC structure (Figure 12b).
-The northward-flowing at the upper ocean and the returning southward-flowing comprise the upper cell of the MOC and it is mainly contributed by its Atlantic branch (Figure 12c).
+The SC model can well reproduce the basic MOC structure (Figure 10b).
+The northward-flowing at the upper ocean and the returning southward-flowing comprise the upper cell of the MOC and it is mainly contributed by its Atlantic branch (Figure 10c).
 The Atlantic MOC transports heat from the South Atlantic to the North Atlantic, playing a central role in the meridional deep circulation of the global ocean.
 The lower cell of the MOC comprises the northward Antarctic Bottom Water and the southward North Atlantic Deep water flowing above.
-The existence of the multi-spatial variability modes of the MOC at interannual to decadal scales in SC has been identified in Zhou (2003).

-As shown in Figure 12a, the Atlantic MOC strength in the IE simulation is about 1.2 Sv weaker than that in the SC run in the first 40 years, drops almost linearly in the following 20 years by about 0.8 Sv, and then reaches a quasi-equilibrium state.
-The upper cell of the global MOC in NH is dampened by about 0.8 Sverdrup (Figure 12d).
+As shown in Figure 10a, the Atlantic MOC strength in the IE simulation is about 1.2 Sv weaker than that in the SC run in the first 40 years, drops almost linearly in the following 20 years by about 0.8 Sv, and then reaches a quasi-equilibrium state.
+The upper cell of the global MOC in NH is dampened by about 0.8 Sverdrup (Figure 10d).
 The amplitude of the MOC weakening is about three times of the MOC inter-annual variability in the standard SC simulation (0.3 Sverdrup).
-The positive anomalies of the upper MOC limb of the MOC in SH is associated with the negative surface wind stress curl and the upwelling around 50~60oS.
+The positive anomalies of the upper MOC limb in SH is associated with the negative surface wind stress curl and the associated upwelling around 50~60oS.
 The intensified downwelling south of 60oS is related to the strong surface wind stress trough anomalies (positive wind stress curl along the Antarctic coast).
 It should be noticed that the thermohaline circulation extends from the surface to the abyssal ocean but the integration length with the IE platform is only 150 years.
 The integration length is not long enough for the deep ocean to come into equilibrium.
 It is thus plausible that the MOC changes in the IE platform could be simply multi-decadal variability.